riferrei/confluent-golang-with-docker/README.md

-# Using Confluent's Go Client with Docker
+# Confluent's Go Client with Docker

 Sample application written in Go that sends messages to a Kafka topic named `messages` using [Confluent's Go Client](https://github.com/confluentinc/confluent-kafka-go) implementation.